Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Experimental Setup

 In the context of social bias, we assume that a bias type (e.g., race) involves a set of social groups $G$ (e.g., ${\text{black}, \text{white}}, ...$).
 A subset of tokens ${t_{g_1}, t_{g_2}, \dots, t_{g_m}}$ in $\mathbf{x}$ denotes the sensitive feature $g \in G$ of the speaker or target.
 We refer to these tokens as \textit{sensitive tokens}.
 By replacing the sensitive tokens of group $g$ with those of another group $g'$, we obtain a counterfactual version of $\mathbf{x}$ that refers to $g'$, denoted as $\mathbf{x}^{(g')}$.

 An input-based explanation assigns an attribution score to each token in $\mathbf{x}$ for class $c$: ${a_1^{c}, a_2^{c}, \dots, a_n^{c}}$, indicating their contribution to the prediction of class $c$.
-The attribution scores on the sensitive tokens, ${a_{g_1}^{c}, a_{g_2}^{c}, \dots, a_{g_m}^{c}}$, are referred to as \textit{sensitive token reliance} scores.
-If multiple sensitive tokens occur in a sentence, we take the score with the maximum absolute value as the reliance score for that example:\footnote{We have also experimented with normalizing feature importance scores but found that using raw scores yielded the best results.}
+Following~\citet{dimanov2020you}, we compute attribution scores on the sensitive tokens, ${a_{g_1}^{c}, a_{g_2}^{c}, \dots, a_{g_m}^{c}}$, which we refer to as the \textit{sensitive token reliance} scores.
+To handle cases where multiple sensitive tokens appear in the same sentence, we take the maximum absolute attribution value as the reliance score for that example\footnote{We have experimented with normalizing feature importance scores but found that using raw scores yielded the best results.
+We also evaluated sum and average aggregation methods beyond taking the max absolute value and observed similar outcomes.}:

 \paragraph{Datasets and Vocabulary} We use two hate speech detection datasets: Civil Comments~\citep{borkan2019nuanced} and Jigsaw~\citep{jigsaw-unintended-bias-in-toxicity-classification}.
-To ensure coverage, we focus on three bias types and their associated groups: race (black / white), gender (female / male), and religion (Christian / Muslim / Jewish).
+To ensure coverage, we focus on three bias types and their associated groups: race (black/white), gender (female/male), and religion (Christian/Muslim/Jewish).
 We include examples containing identity-marking terms but exclude those with derogatory or slur-based references, as the latter can reasonably serve as direct evidence for toxic predictions.
 The sensitive token vocabulary is derived from~\citet{caliskan2017semantics} and~\citet{wang-demberg-2024-parameter}.
 Further details on dataset pre-processing are provided in Appendix~\ref{appendix: experimental details}.

-\paragraph{Models} We evaluate two types of commonly used NLP models: encoder-only models (BERT~\citep{devlin-etal-2019-bert} and RoBERTa~\citep{roberta}) and decoder-only large language models (Llama3.2-3B-Instruct~\citep{llama3} and Qwen3-4B~\citep{qwen3}).
+\paragraph{Models} We evaluate two major classes of NLP models: encoder-only models (BERT~\citep{devlin-etal-2019-bert} and RoBERTa~\citep{roberta}) and decoder-only large language models (Llama3.2-3B-Instruct~\citep{llama3}, Qwen3-4B, and Qwen3-8B~\citep{qwen3}, all of which are aligned to human values).
 We fine-tune encoder-only models on data subsets that either target a single bias type or combine all bias types.
 For decoder-only models, we use an instruction-based setup where the model is prompted to decide whether a test example contains hate speech.
 The prompt includes the definition of hate speech, the test example, and a corresponding question.
 As a baseline, we adopt the zero-shot setting as the default configuration.